Bronwyn Bishop

+Bronwyn Kathleen Bishop AO (née Setright; born 19 October 1942) is an Australian former politician who served as the 29th speaker of the Australian House of Representatives from 2013 to 2015, during the Abbott government.
+Her service of almost 30 years as a member of the federal parliament is the longest of any woman in Australia.
+A member of the Liberal Party of Australia, she served as a senator for New South Wales from 1987 to 1994 after which she became the member of parliament (MP) for the division of Mackellar from 1994 to 2016.
+During her time in parliament she served as the minister for Defence Industry from 1996 to 1998 and minister for Aged Care from 1998 to 2001 under Prime Minister John Howard.

 Bishop was born in Sydney and worked as a lawyer before entering politics.
 She served as state president of the New South Wales Liberals from 1985 to 1987, and then won election to the Senate at the 1987 federal election.
 She became the state's second female senator and the first to be popularly elected.
 In 1994 Bishop switched to the House of Representatives, winning a by-election for the Division of Mackellar.
 She was a shadow minister under John Hewson, Alexander Downer, and John Howard.

-In 1996 Bishop was appointed Minister for Defence Industry, Science and Personnel in the newly elected Howard Government.
+In 1996 Bishop was appointed Minister for Defence Industry, Science and Personnel in the newly elected Howard government.
 She was made Minister for Aged Care in 1998, but lost her place in the ministry after the 2001 election.
 Bishop returned to the shadow ministry after the Liberal–National Coalition lost the 2007 election.
-In 2013, following the election of the Abbott Government, she was elected Speaker of the House, becoming the first non-Labor woman to hold the post.
-She resigned in mid-2015 after being caught in the centre of a travel-expenses scandal, and was defeated for Liberal preselection at the 2016 election, ending her parliamentary career. she is a political commentator at Sky News Live.
+In 2013, following the election of the Abbott government, she was elected Speaker of the House, becoming the first non-Labor woman to hold the post.
+She resigned in mid-2015 after being caught in the centre of a travel-expenses scandal, and was defeated for Liberal preselection at the 2016 election, ending her parliamentary career.
+Since 2016, she has been a political commentator at Sky News Live.